Pre-existing conditions frequently asked questions

 The health plan would have to give you credit for the month of January because the employer-imposed waiting period and the pre-existing-condition exclusion period must run concurrently.

-With health care reform, will pre-existing conditions still apply?
+With health reform, will pre-existing conditions still apply?